opds-community/drafts/opds-1.2.md

 The following child elements are refined by this specification:

-- OPDS Catalog Entry Documents MUST contain at least one Acquisition Link, an atom:link element with a rel attribute that begins with "http://opds-spec.org/acquisition".
+- OPDS Catalog Entry Documents <em class="rfc">must</em> contain at least one Acquisition Link, an atom:link element with a rel attribute that begins with `http://opds-spec.org/acquisition`.

 #### The `atom:link` Element